 Once we have an emotion we can move on.

 We will ask, when you think about that memory and those words (Negative cognition) what emotions do you feel now.
 Before I would engage in discussion here.
 I would normalise the emotion they feel.
 I would ask whether there is any more emotion, ask what the emotion meant to them.
 Now I will give a subconscious message that it’s not the time to engage in discussion around this.
 I will just take what the client says.
-Whether that’s 1 or more than 1 that’s ok so let’s move on to the body sensation.
+Whether that’s 1 or more than 1 that’s ok so let’s move on to the SUD and the body sensation.
 And again, when I ask my client where do you feel that in your body, I’ll take the area that they point to or the words they say and that’s it.
 They are activated, we are ready to dive in and start processing the trauma memory.

 This is not really the time to end the session (although believe me in my early years of practicing EMDR before I really appreciated what this phase was all about, I did do this).
 But this is the point now when we really start processing the trauma memory.